-Whether you join an existing project or create a new one, Stanford's commitment to undergraduate research has two goals: the creation of knowledge that transforms the real world and the fostering of satisfying, intellectually exciting partnerships between faculty and students.
+Whether you join an existing project or create a new one, Stanford's commitment to undergraduate research has two goals: the creation of knowledge that transforms the real world and fosters satisfying, intellectually exciting partnerships between faculty and students.

-Over 30 of Stanford's departments and programs sponsor undergraduate research programs that provide financial support for students to work with Stanford professors on faculty-designed research projects.
-Most of these programs take place over the 10-week summer session.
-Several departments and programs also sponsor research opportunities during the regular academic year.
+More than 30 of Stanford's departments and programs sponsor undergraduate research programs that provide financial support for students to work with Stanford professors on faculty-designed research projects.

 The Undergraduate Advising and Research office administers a grant program to support faculty in their research with undergraduates.
 Both individual faculty members and departments may submit proposals for grant funding to support undergraduate participation in faculty-led research.
 Grant programs aim to facilitate faculty-student research partnerships at all stages of a student's development and to achieve maximum mutual benefit to students and faculty.

 Each academic department and interdisciplinary program develops its own honors program requirements and criteria.
-All undergraduate honors programs have a faculty member who oversees honors majors and is the main contact for both prospective honors students and those completing honors in that program.
+All undergraduate programs have a faculty member who oversees honors majors.

-In addition, Stanford offers programs for which you do not need to be a major in order to complete honors work.
-These non-major honors programs include Education, Goldman Honors (in Environmental Science, Technology and Policy), Feminist Studies, the Center for International Security and Cooperation (CISAC), Interschool Honors Program in International Security Studies, Ethics in Society, Latin American Studies and Science, Technology and Society.
+Stanford also offers programs for non-majors who wish to complete honors work in a particular field of study outside their own.
+Some of these non-major honors programs include Education, Goldman Honors (in Environmental Science, Technology and Policy), Feminist Studies, the Center for International Security and Cooperation (CISAC), Interschool Honors Program in International Security Studies, Ethics in Society and Comparative Studies in Race and Ethnicity.